rsketch/it3038c-scripts/Final/README.md

 I am a huge fan of Marvel, I love learning about new or even old characters I did know about.
 This is a useful tool if you have ever wondered how Marvel would describe thier characters

 ### Resources
-The resource I use for this project was a video from "Code First with Hala" on youtube: https://www.youtube.com/watch?v=CCwm9-7dy04&t=717s
+The resource I used for this project was a video from "Code First with Hala" on youtube: https://www.youtube.com/watch?v=CCwm9-7dy04&t=717s